Civility Essay Contest

 - $500 cash runner-up award

-Essays are due Tuesday, Dec.
-1, 2020, at midnight.
+Essays are due Thursday, Dec.
+1, 2022 by midnight.
 Only 1 submission per student allowed.
+Results will be released in Jan.
+2023.

 What if your classes were designed around the concept of helping you practice the habit of thinking?
 Of helping you develop an authentic writer’s voice so that—as Irish poet Seamus Heaney once remarked—your words have "the feel of you about them?"
 Of helping you challenge yourself to such a degree that you learn new things about yourself?